 Europeans didn’t eat or drink chocolate until Spanish explorers discovered chocolate beans in the 16th century.
 Global popularity took a while due to limited supply and high costs, but chocolate in all forms eventually took off and spread around the world.
 Today, it’s one of the most popular food items bar none.

 Buy an Automatic Frother and Hot Chocolate Maker from Amazon if you want to ramp up your Hot Chocolate game at home.

 24. Sachertorte (Austria)

 Named after its 16-year old (at the time) chef inventor Franz Sacher, the Sachertorte has proven the test of time since it was invented in 1832.
 Sacher’s ingenious creation that layers chocolate sponge cake with apricot and chocolate icing is as popular now as it was when Austrian royalty first tasted the chocolate dessert.

 While Hotel Sacher in Vienna is the ultimate place to eat Sachertorte, pastry chefs throughout Europe and beyond bake similar versions.
-Though we’ve eaten Sachertortes in cities like Zagreb and Trento, we yearn to return to Vienna and eat one at the source.
+Though we’ve eaten Sachertortes in cities like Zagreb and Trento, there’s nothing like eating one at the source.

 You can satisfy your Sachertorte craving by ordering an Original Sachertorte online for delivery to your home.